Our Learning Studios

 Each learning studio is approx 290 square metres with five 'nooks' surrounding a central teaching space.
 These 'nooks' are used by students to meet their learning needs and so that different types of learning and creating can occur.

-Within each studio we can have up to four Whanau Groups.
+Within each studio we can have up to three Whanau Groups.
 These groups consist of a teacher and a group of students from within the studio.
 Whanau groups ensure that the academic, pastoral and social needs of each child are met and provide a smaller group of students to belong to within the larger studio group.
 Students learn in a variety of smaller learning groups; ability, whanau, interest and student choice throughout the week.
 Learning is personalised for each child and children are developing their next learning steps across the curriculum.